iPhone XS, iPhone XR: What you need to know about Apple's Smart Battery Case

 Compatibility

-The new Smart Battery Case is available for the iPhone XS, iPhone XS Max, and iPhone XR.
+The new Smart Battery Case is available for the iPhone XS, iPhone XS Max ($1,100 at Amazon Marketplace), and iPhone XR ($749 at Apple).
 Regardless of model, they all cost $129 and come in black or white.

 With the iPhone X and iPhone XS being similar in design, the Smart Battery Case for the XS will work on the X. However, the speakers and microphone may not line up, but it will charge your phone.